Frylovespi/History-of-Spaceflight/README.md

 Frylovespi - The creator and original author of this mod

+Wolffy-AU - Additional early missions and incredible gameplay improvements for existing early missions

 GordonDry - Editing

-Pap1723 - for the stock credit reward structure
+Pap1723 - For the stock credit reward structure

-Whitecat106 - for the Historic Missions contract pack, which this pack is inspired by and builds upon
+Whitecat106 - For the Historic Missions contract pack, which this pack is inspired by and builds upon

 // ***** Sources used to create this mod